open-power-ref-design/cluster-genesis/docs/Appendix-A.rst

 After installing the operating systems, POWER-Up will pause and wait for input before executing the last 3 steps above.
-This provides a convenient place to check on the cluster hardware before proceding.
+This provides a convenient place to check on the cluster hardware before proceeding.
 If desired, you can stop POWER-Up at that point and re-start later by entering 'pup post-deploy'.

 It is sometimes useful when first bringing up the cluster hardware to be able to